What you need to know

 Tags include security cut outs and a space to write your address.
 This means that someone who takes a tag off someone else’s bin won’t be able to use it for themselves.

-If you are in a rural area, check whether your property can continue to use orange bags or a bin, or search for your address on our website.
+If you are in a rural area, check whether your property can continue to use orange bags or a bin or click here and search ‘collection day’.

 I don’t have a bin - what do I do?

 You can request a new bin.
 Please click here to request a new bin.